locustio/locust/README.md

 ## Hackable

-Locust is small and very flexible and we intend to keep it that way.
-If you want to [send reporting data to that database & graphing system you like](https://github.com/SvenskaSpel/locust-plugins/blob/master/locust_plugins/listeners.py), wrap calls to a REST API to handle the particulars of your system or run a [totally custom load pattern](https://docs.locust.io/en/latest/custom-load-shape.html#custom-load-shape), there is nothing stopping you!
+Locust's code base is intentionally kept small and doesnt solve everything out of the box.
+Instead, we try to make it easy to adapt to any situation you may come across, using regular Python code.
+If you want to [send reporting data to that database & graphing system you like](https://github.com/SvenskaSpel/locust-plugins/blob/master/examples/timescale_listener_ex.py), [wrap calls to a REST API](https://github.com/SvenskaSpel/locust-plugins/blob/master/examples/rest_ex.py) to handle the particulars of your system or run a [totally custom load pattern](https://docs.locust.io/en/latest/custom-load-shape.html#custom-load-shape), there is nothing stopping you!

 ## Links